SOFTWARE-CLINIC/SOAPShopper/README.md

 }
 ```

-The class `StockQuote`, show in the example above, implements the SEI `StockQuotePortType`.
+The class `StockQuoteBean`, shown in the example above, implements the SEI `StockQuotePortType`.
 In the terminology of
-WS-Metadata, `StockQuote` is a *service implementation bean* (SIB).
-A SIB contains the business logic of a Web service.
+WS-Metadata, `StockQuoteBean` is a *service implementation bean* (SIB).
+A SIB contains the business logic of a Web
+service.
 It must be annotated with either `@WebService` or `@WebServiceProvider`.

 Another thing to notice is the *dependency injection* defined by the `@Resource` annotation.
 The `javax.xml.ws.WebServiceContext` interface makes it possible for a SIB to access contextual information pertaining